rules_venv

 # Definable using bzlmod modules like: https://github.com/periareon/req-compile

-twine = "@pip_deps//:twine",
+twine = "@pip_deps//twine",

 visibility = ["//visibility:public"],